baidarka/meetup-azure-governance/4-trigger-policy-evaluation/README.md

 - Review the script
 - Run the script `Start-PolicyEvaluation.ps1`
   (This script waits for the evaluation to complete, which may take a while.)
-- Note that script ends with displaying the Policy State
+- When the script ends, it displays the Policy State
 - Fix an incompliant resource, e.g. enable 'Secure transfer required' on 'stdemohttps[nnnnn]', and re-run the script.

 Details can be found here: